UK Inheritance Tax Thresholds & Rates

 Residential Nil Rate Band taper threshold

 There is a taper threshold to the Residential Nil Rate Band, which can only apply to property which is worth less than £2,000,000.
-If a property is worth more than than, the RNRB will be reduced by £1 for every £2 and will be capped at £2.350,0000 in the 2021/22 tax year.
+If a property is worth more than that, the RNRB will be reduced by £1 for every £2 and will be capped at £2.350,0000 in the 2021/22 tax year.
 That means that the wealthiest estates won’t be able to benefit from this tax allowance.

 The Inheritance Tax Rate

 The IHT rate is 40% and due on any amount above £325,000 for an individual, and £650,000 for a couple.
-This 40% rate is only taxed on the sum of the estate that is above the £325,000 threshold (or £500,000 if property is left to a child or grandchild) based on one person’s estate.
+This 40% rate is only taxed on the sum of the estate that is above the £325,000 threshold (or £500,000 if the property is left to a child or grandchild) based on one person’s estate.

 Lower inheritance tax rate if you leave to charity

 The 40% standard IHT rate can be reduced to 36% if you donate 10% or more of your estate to charity.
-More information on HMRC website.
+More information on the HMRC website.

 How much is my estate worth?